deepsnowland/WoodenStatues/README.md

 Currently, only deer, moose, bear and wolf can be crafted, small and large sizes.

+All 4 large statues can be found once per world in fixed spawn spots.

 ### Special Thanks ###
 ---
 - nbakulev is the original creator of Wooden statuettes.